peted70/remoting-plugin/README.md

-# remoting-plugin
+# Remoting Plugin
 Just a test to illustrate calling WinRT APIs inside a self-contained DLL loaded into a plain win32 desktop app

-#Steps to create
+# Steps to create
 1. Create the DLL project
   1. Create a DLL using the Desktop Project wizard in VS 2017 (new)
   1. Add WinRT support to the DLL: